btcodes101/Object-Oriented-Programming-in-Java/README.md

 The course was really enjoyable as it gave me a good exposure to the basics of Java SE.
 I hope to utilise this knowledge in my future endevours.

-Update : I posted about <a href = "http://beingsimpleisgood.blogspot.in/2015/11/applet-programming-in-java-basics.html">Applets</a> on my blog <a href = "http://beingsimpleisgood.blogspot.in">Life As I See It! </a>
 At the end of the course, we were given a project to work with teams.

 --> <a href = "">Click Here  to know more about my project !</a>